bfuerholz/GitToText/README.md

 - Optional inclusion of additional documentation.
 - Select specific file types to include in the output.
 - Generate a text file with the repository's content.
+- Dark and light mode for the user interface.
+- Copy generated text to the clipboard.

 ## Demo